Lecanyu/Notes/machine_learning/probabilistic_stuffs/index.md

 Check [here](http://blog.codinglabs.org/articles/methods-for-generating-random-number-distributions.html)

+## Confidence Interval and variance
+In statistics, confidence interval is a type of estimate computed from the statistics of the observed data.
+It gives a range of values for an unknown parameter (e.g. the mean).
+The interval has an associated confidence level that the true parameter (e.g. the mean) is in the proposed range.

+Variance is the expectation of the squared deviation of a random variable from its mean.
+Informally, it measures how far a set of (random) numbers are spread out from their average value

 ## How to shuffle an array
 Given an array $$a = [1,2,3,...,n]$$, design an algorithm to evenly and randomly shuffle it.